Fun Ways to Celebrate Earth Day

-- Create a neighborhood smartphone scavenger hunt – pair little kids with bigger kids to take pictures of Mother Nature’s small miracles like budding leaves, colorful flowers, squirrels, birds’ nests, beetles and butterflies.
+- Create a neighborhood smartphone scavenger hunt – have participants to take pictures of Mother Nature’s small miracles like budding leaves, colorful flowers, squirrels, birds’ nests, beetles and butterflies.

 - Plant a vegetable garden or a tree together, or plant flowers in pots for the windowsill!